LoopPerfect/valuable/README.md

 # valuable
-A c++ smartpointer library implementing value_ptr - a smartpointer with value-semantics.
+A C++ library implementing `value_ptr` - a smart-pointer with value-semantics.

 Value types are simple and intuitive.
 Unfortunately sometimes an implementation detail requires us to use pointers.
-The standard library proved us how handy smart-pointers are in encoding ownership and lifetime semantics but none of the smartpointers implement value semantics.
+The standard library demonstrates how handy smart-pointers can be for encoding ownership and lifetime semantics, but none of the smart-pointers implement value-semantics.

-This is why valuable::value_ptr was made.
+This is why `valuable::value_ptr` was made.

-## example
+## Example

 ```c++